NUSA LEMBONGAN DIVING HOLIDAYS

 Visit three islands (Lembongan, Ceningan & Penida) on a boating and/or fishing trip aboard a "Jukung" (Balinese traditional boat).
 Two hour tour rates available, min.
 2 persons.
 Boat tours exploring the beautiful and unique mangrove forest are also available.

-For unforgettable times join our water activities, such as : banana boat rides, snorkeling, kayaking, under water exploring.
+Water activities, such as: banana boat rides, snorkeling, kayaking, under water exploring.